-- 5. After making the change, restart your Websense services (starting with the Policy Broker machines, then any additional Policy Server machines, then any additional machines with Websense components).
-Using the commands below ensures that components on each machine are restarted in the correct order. - On Linux machines, run the following command from the /opt/Websense/ directory:
+- 5. After making the change, restart your web protection services (starting with the Policy Broker machines, then any additional Policy Server machines, then any additional machines with web protection components).
+Using the commands below ensures that components on each machine are restarted in the correct order. - Linux: Run the following command from the /opt/Websense/ directory: